 Most Americans are aware of this country’s British colonial past, or of the history of the Spanish in the American Southwest.
 However, the fact that Illinois was once the heart of a French colony still comes as a surprise to many today.

-Here in Illinois, waves of both indigenous and European immigration during the 1600s and 1700s suddenly created new hybrid communities on lands that had been populated by uncounted Indigenous societies for 10,000 years.
+Here in Illinois, waves of both Indigenous and European immigration during the 1600s and 1700s suddenly created new hybrid communities on lands that had been populated by uncounted societies for 10,000 years.